 "Kendallville Bank" fosters understanding of skepticism in financial reporting

-Washington – The Anti-Fraud Collaboration continues to promote diligence in financial fraud deterrence and detection with the latest installment of its successful series of case studies.
+Washington, DC – The Anti-Fraud Collaboration continues to promote diligence in financial fraud deterrence and detection with the latest installment of its successful series of case studies.

 The Kendallville Bank Case Study explores potential material fraud at a fictitious regional bank.
 With a plot revolving around the questionable accounting decisions of a star executive, this hypothetical scenario is designed to foster a greater understanding of the importance of exercising skepticism as a participant in the financial reporting process at publicly traded companies.

 Formed in 2010, the Anti-Fraud Collaboration consists of the Center for Audit Quality, Financial Executives International, the National Association of Corporate Directors, and The Institute of Internal Auditors.
 The Collaboration promotes the deterrence and detection of financial reporting fraud through the development of educational opportunities, thought leadership, awareness programs, and related resources.

 Kendallville Bank is the Collaboration's third case study.
 The first, Hollate Manufacturing, focused on understanding the conditions that can generate and perpetuate fraud and misrepresentation in financial reporting.
 The second, Carolina Wilderness Outfitters, is intended to facilitate a discussion about how to conduct an internal investigation when fraud is suspected in an organization.
 The series of case studies is designed for all members of the financial reporting supply chain.

 “The Anti-Fraud Collaboration's case studies have proven themselves to be highly valuable tools in building awareness of the need to mitigate the risk of financial reporting fraud,” said Center for Audit Quality Executive Director Cindy Fornelli, on behalf of the Collaboration.